foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/start_prank.md

 Changes the caller address in the `ExecutionInfo` struct and methods utilizing it (e.g. `get_caller_address`).

-- `contract_address` - address of the contract to be pranked.
+- `contract_address` - address of the contract to be pranked
-- `caller_address` - caller address to be set.
+- `caller_address` - caller address to be set

 ```rust
 #[test]